deepinv/deepinv/docs/source/deepinv.unfolded.rst

 :math:`f` and :math:`g` respectively.

-Unfolded architectures (sometimes called 'unrolled architectures') are obtained by replacing parts of these algorithms by learnable structures.
+Unfolded architectures (sometimes called 'unrolled architectures') are obtained by replacing parts of these algorithms by learnable modules.
 In turn, they can be trained in an end-to-end fashion to solve inverse problems.

 Unfolded
 --------
-The :class:`deepinv.unfolded.Unfolded` class is a generic class for building unfolded architectures.
+The :class:`deepinv.unfolded.BaseUnfold` class is a generic class for building unfolded architectures.
 It provides a trainable reconstruction network using a either pre-existing optimizer (e.g., "PGD") or an iterator defined by the user.
 The user can choose which parameters (e.g., prior denoiser, step size, regularization parameter, etc.) are learnable and which are not.